Grant Stuard

-Grant Stuard (born October 15, 1998) is an American professional football linebacker for the Detroit Lions of the National Football League (NFL).
-He played college football for the Houston Cougars, and was selected by the Tampa Bay Buccaneers with the final pick in the 2021 NFL draft, making him that year's Mr. Irrelevant.
+Grant Stuard (born October 15, 1998) is an American professional football inside linebacker for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Houston Cougars and was selected by the Tampa Bay Buccaneers with the final pick in the 2021 NFL draft, making him that year's Mr. Irrelevant.

 Early life

 Stuard helped take care of his four siblings while growing up, as his mother battled a drug addiction and his father spent time in prison.

 College career

 Stuard played four years with the University of Houston, primarily as a linebacker, although he also played some fullback.

-In the 2017 season his freshman season he played in 7 games before missing 4 games and the 2017 Hawaii Bowl due to a torn meniscus.
-He recorded 2 assisted tackles both against Rice University.
-In the 2018 season Stuard played 13 games and had 1 start.
-He led the 2018 Houston Cougars football team with 11 special teams tackles.
+As a freshman during the 2017 season, he recorded two assisted tackles both against Rice University and played in seven games before suffering a torn meniscus which caused him to miss four games as well as the 2017 Hawaii Bowl.
+In 2018, Stuard played 13 games and had one start and led the Cougars with 11 special teams tackles.
 He also played running back late in the year.
-He had 5 attempts and 35 yards running the ball, along with 30 tackles, 18 solo and 12 assisted.
-In the 2019 season Stuard started all 12 games.
-He had 97 tackles which led the team and had 9.5 tackles for loss good for third in the American Athletic Conference (AAC).
-He had 1 sack and 4 pass deflections.
+For the season, he had five attempts and 35 yards running the ball, along with 30 tackles, 18 solo and 12 assisted.
+In the 2019 season, Stuard started all 12 games and had a team-leading 97 tackles including 9.5 tackles for loss, good for third in the American Athletic Conference (AAC), and also added one sack and four pass deflections.
 Stuard was named to the 2019 All-AAC Second-team.
-In the 2020 season he was a team captain for his senior year and led the Cougars in tackles: he made 61 total tackles (including 35 solo tackles) in a COVID-shortened 7-game regular season.
-He led the AAC in tackles per game with 8.4 tackles/game.
+As a senior team captain in 2020, Stuard led the Cougars in tackles with 61 total (including 35 solo) during the COVID-shortened 7-game regular season.
+His 8.4 tackles per game led the AAC.
 For his senior season, he changed his uniform number from 3 to 0.

 Stuard skipped the 2020 New Mexico Bowl to prepare for the upcoming NFL draft.